Guide: How to Sell AI Technology

 Selling and marketing AI software is incredibly difficult.
 A major reason is that the media and many companies give the impression that AI technology is magic.
 AI is not magic, AI solves real problems.

 The general public thinks that they know what AI is and what it does, thanks to popular media.
 More worryingly, many are afraid of the technology.

 A 2017 survey found that 70% of people are actively afraid of robots and AI technology, worrying about their jobs and even their safety.
 People believe that Artificial Intelligence is some sort of malevolent, conscious technology that is targeting their jobs.
 As a result, marketing AI technology can be a tall order.

 Download the Complete Guide: How to Market & Sell AI

 Outlandish Promises as a Sales Method

-To cap it all off, startups who market and sell AI often raise Venture Capital.
-VCs expect scalable growth fast, meaning that startups have very little time to test and learn and create a sustainable marketing and sales AI process.
+To cap it all off, companies that market and sell AI often raise Venture Capital.
+VCs expect scalable growth fast, meaning that you often have very little time to test and learn and create a sustainable marketing and sales AI process.
 So how do you market and sell AI B2B software?

 Failing to Sell Artificial Intelligence Licenses Kills Startups

 Many B2B AI companies have incredibly long sales cycles, some lasting well over a year.